mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-01-installation.md

 [SCREENSHOT - Package Installer]

-To install from the package gallery, simply search for “Fluidity” in the package galleries search field, click the Fluidity search result and then click the “Install Package” button.
+To install from the package gallery, simply search for **Fluidity** in the package galleries search field, click the Fluidity search result and then click the **Install Package** button.

 [SCREENSHOT - Package Gallery Search]
 [SCREENSHOT - Package Gallery Install]